 Students in the Ph.D. program in Music and Multimedia Composition produce, analyze, and perform original works that may include the use of electronic music, acoustic composition and sound in combination with video, performance, installation and text.
 They conduct advanced inquiry into the cultural, theoretical, technical and aesthetic issues surrounding music and multimedia production in close collaboration with faculty researchers strongly invested in real–time, interactive sonic and visual media, sound art, instrument design and acoustic composition.
 The program welcomes students working from diverse influences and methods, expanding their creative practices and underlying technical knowledge to spur artistic innovation.
 In addition to faculty mentorship, students can collaborate with a broad array of professional performing ensembles and visiting artists presented on the Brown University campus.

-- Submit on online portfolio of three to four examples of your best creative work; examples can include music, videos, installations, performances, scores or any other creative work.
+- Submit an online portfolio of four examples of your creative work.
+This can include music, videos, installations, performances, scores, or other forms of creative work.
 Please include brief notes about each work and anything else that may help guide in the evaluation process.
-A writing sample is not required but may be included.
+A writing sample (beyond the personal statement) is not required but may be included in the application.
 Candidates are evaluated primarily on their creative work.

 - GRE Subject: Not required

 - TOEFL/IELTS: As needed by foreign applicants.
 See the guidelines.